nexo-tech/nexo-tech.github.io/content/posts/building-your-own-https-tunnel/index.md

 - **Cloudflare Tunnel**?
 Closed source, and a bit heavier to set up (Cloudflare account, Zero Trust dashboard, connector configs).
 - **Self-hosting other tunnels**?
 Often complex, heavyweight, or missing automatic HTTPS.

 I wanted **full control**, **zero vendor lock-in**, and **wildcard HTTPS certificates** — without paying or managing unnecessary infrastructure.

 Thus: a 300-line Go server, a single WebSocket multiplexed with [yamux](https://github.com/hashicorp/yamux), and Caddy configured with Cloudflare DNS for automatic wildcard TLS.

-The result is a frictionless tunnel that costs $0/month, survives webhook storms, and gives you your own little "ngrok clone" that you fully own.
+The result is a frictionless tunnel that costs $0/month, survives webhook storms, and gives you your own little "ngrok clone" that you fully own that you fully own with no session timeouts or vendor dependencies.

 ## Architecture Overview